Persepolis: Architecture

+Tol-e Ajori

+In 2011 a joint Italian-Iranian team discovered a monumental gateway that strongly resembles the Ishtar Gate in Babylon at the site of Tol-e Ajori, 3 kilometres west of Persepolis.
+The gate, which has been dated to the Achaemenid period, measures 40 by 30 metres and features glazed brick decoration produced in the same manner and with the same motifs as the glazed bricks used to adorn the Ishtar Gate and the rest of the ceremonial procession in Babylon.
+However, the structure does not fit neatly into the architectural style used for the rest of the Persepolis area.
+Excavations yielded fragments of inscriptions in both Elamite and Babylonian, but the gate does not seem to have included an Old Persian inscription.
+Based on these differences, the excavators concluded that the gate probably predates the construction of Persepolis under Darius I, and was built sometime between the conquest of Babylon in 539 and the start of construction at Persepolis in 518 BC.

 Remains

 Reliefs of lotus flowers are frequently used on the walls and monuments at Persepolis.

 Ruins of a number of colossal buildings exist on the terrace.
-All are constructed of dark-grey marble.
-Fifteen of their pillars stand intact.
-Three more pillars have been re-erected since 1970.
+They are built mainly of grey limestone.
 Several of the buildings were never finished.

-Behind the compound at Persepolis, there are three sepulchers hewn out of the rock in the hillside.
+Behind the compound at Persepolis, there are three sepulchres hewn out of the rock in the hillside.

 A bas-relief from the Apadana Palace depicting Delegations including Lydians and Armenians bringing their famous wine to the king.

 Achaemenid plaque from Persepolis, kept at the National Museum of Iran.